 The Wolf Den Apartments is a four facility, 3 residence buildings and 1 commons, complex protected by an automatic, supervised wet pipe sprinkler system that is integrated with the building Simplex 4100U Addressable fire alarm system.
 Each residence hall is a 3-story, wood stud construction facility with vinyl siding exteriors.
 The fire alarm system is continuously monitored and supervised by the University Police Department Dispatch Office.
 There are no cooking operations in these facilities.
 Multi-purpose ABC dry chemical fire (20) extinguishers are installed on each floor as well as throughout the common areas and mechanical spaces in the facilities.
 The complex has emergency lights and exit signs to illuminate the means of egress.
 Air handling units are also integrated with the fire alarm system.
 The fire alarm system is tested semi-annually; once by the Facilities Management staff and once by a licensed contractor.
-The fire extinguishers, emergency and exit lights are inspected monthly by a licensed contractor.
-All fire extinguishers have the required Annual, 6-year and Hydrostat testing performed by a licensed contractor.
+The fire extinguishers have the required Annual, 6-year and Hydrostat testing performed by a licensed contractor.
 The facility has a total of 945 smoke detectors, which are not tied to the fire alarm system, and 4 heat sensors.
 Each building has 4 pull stations.